rminkler1/typing_speed_test/README.md

 # Typing Speed Test
 tkinter GUI application

-This application begins the timer automatically when the user begins typing and ends when the user types the last word.
+- This application begins the timer automatically when the user begins typing and ends when the user types the last word.
-Words are checked for accuracy in real time.
+- Words are checked for accuracy in real time, highlighting in green when the word is typed correctly or red if typed incorrectly.
-Words are randomly chosen from a list of common English words stored in a txt file and displayed above the text area.
+- Words are randomly chosen from a list of common English words stored in a txt file and displayed above the text area.

 Run main.py to play.